BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/indicators/INDICATORS_README.md

-# Creating Indicators
+# Creating Your Own Indicators
-I chose to use enums and matching statements over dynamic dispatch for increased performance at the cost of simply completeing a matching statement.
+I have chosen to use enums and matching statements over dynamic dispatch for increased performance at the cost of simply completeing a matching statement.

-*I will add another enum type and trait for multi symbol indicators in teh future.*
+*I will add another enum type and trait for multi symbol indicators in the future.*

 ## Step 1
 1. Create a new Indicator object that implements the [Indicators](indicators_trait.rs) trait